 The latest set of emoji characters, Emoji 14.0, was approved on Sept.
 14, 2021, less than a week before iOS 15 and iPadOS 15 hit iPhones and iPads.
 There wasn't any time to get any new emoji into iOS 15.0, but they are coming soon in a 15.x update later this year.
 So get ready for "Melting Face," "Biting Lip," and "Troll," to name just a few.

 Apple's hottest new FaceTime feature, SharePlay, comes packed with sharing options, and the biggest one lets you share your device's screen with the people you're FaceTiming.
-It didn't make it in time for the big iOS 15 release, but it's coming soon in iOS 15.1.
-Here's how it works.
+It didn't make it in time for the big iOS 15 release, but it did arrive in iOS 15.1, released Oct.
+25, and here's how it works.

 With its latest version of Apple Maps, Apple has made perhaps its strongest push since the launch of the app to dethrone Google Maps from its perch atop the App Store rankings.

 If you're not planning to upgrade to a new iPhone 13, the new version of the iPhone operating system will breathe some new life into your iOS device.

 Notifications keep us connected to our apps and contacts, but sometimes, they just get out of hand.
 While you can make blanket adjustments to your notifications with iOS 15's new Focus modes, you don't have to go that extreme — if there's one app bugging you right now, you can temporarily disable its notifications.